ethereum/hive/simulators/ethereum/engine/README.md

 ForkchoiceUpdated is sent to Client 1 with C as Head.
 Verification is made that Client 1 Re-orgs to chain G -> C.

+- Two Block PoW Re-org to Lower-Height Chain, Transaction Overwrite Client 1 starts with chain G -> A -> B, Client 2 starts with chain G -> C.
+Blocks B and C reach TTD, but block B has higher height than C.
+Block A and C contain TX1, and Block B contains TX2.
+TX1 and TX2 use the DIFFICULTY/PREVRANDAO opcode into storage.
+ForkchoiceUpdated is sent to Client 1 with B as Head.
+ForkchoiceUpdated is sent to Client 1 with C as Head.
+Verification is made that Client 1 Re-orgs to chain G -> C.
+PoS chain on top of C contains TX2, which was originally part of the PoW chain.
+Verification is made that the resulting PoS storage contains PREVRANDAO instead of DIFFICULTY.

 - Two Block Post-PoS Re-org to Higher-Total-Difficulty PoW Chain:
 Client 1 starts with chain G -> A.
 ForkchoiceUpdated is sent to Client 1 with A as Head.